PERM Approval on Reconsideration: Qualifying Experience Gained with PERM Employer

 Today we will be looking at the first listed exception to the rule, but for a discussion on the second listed exception, please go to my previous post: Qualifying for the Job Using Experience Gained from the Same PERM Employer: Infeasibility to Train Exception.

 A beneficiary may satisfy the employer’s actual minimum requirement through his or her experience gained with the employer, so long as the position in which the experience was gained is not substantially comparable to the offered PERM position.
 A position is “substantially comparable” to another position if it shares more than 50% of the same job duties to be performed.
-So if the PERM position possesses distinct job duties of 50% or more than the previous position, the exception will apply and the beneficiary’s qualifications gained with the sponsoring employer will satisfy the employer’s actual minimum requirement.
+So if the PERM position possesses distinct job duties of more than 50% than the previous position, the exception will apply and the beneficiary’s qualifications gained with the sponsoring employer will satisfy the employer’s actual minimum requirement.

 To apply this concept, let’s take a look at a PERM case our office filed on behalf of an employer that was wrongfully denied, but then approved on reconsideration by arguing that the 2 positions were not substantially comparable.